gardener/landscaper/docs/concepts/Glossary.md

       - [Output](#_export_)
     </details>

+#### Component Descriptor_
+  A Component Descriptor contains references and locations to all resources that are used by Landscaper to deploy and install an application.
+  Typically a Component Descriptor is stored in an OCI registry.

+  For more details see [here](https://gardener.github.io/component-spec/format.html) and [here](https://gardener.github.io/component-spec/semantics.html).

 #### _Context_

   A context defines the scope in which an Installation runs and all of its data lives.